 Ultimately, the key to understanding your customers is listening.
 Stay open to communication, start conversations, gather feedback, and learn from it.
-Think beyond single customer interactions - the big picture is important here.
+Think beyond single customer interactions and focus on the big picture.

 #7.
 Homepage optimization

-- You need to consider the structural SEO aspect of the optimization process.
-A few things to keep in mind: create a low-depth page hierarchy, intuitive website navigation (including secondary navigation such as breadcrumbs), and a logical URL structure.
+- Consider the structural SEO aspect of the optimization process: create a low-depth page hierarchy, intuitive website navigation (including secondary navigation such as breadcrumbs), and a logical URL structure.
 Learn more → How to Create an SEO-friendly Website Architecture?

 - Your homepage should be clean and easy to understand.

 - Your CTAs should be clear.
 For example, your customers should be able to understand what a button does at first sight.
 And if you’re gently nudging them towards signing up for your newsletter, make sure that it is clear what they'll receive in return - “Sign up to our newsletter and get a 15% discount on your first order” sounds much better than “Stay in the loop” or “Never miss a sale”.

 - Consider accessibility.
 For example, if your homepage features a video, there should be prominently placed “Play” and “Pause” buttons (the video shouldn’t play automatically when the page loads).

 - The page should load fast and properly on all devices.